me3zaAKAgoat/42cursus/README.md

 - Variable calling is done either using \$\{} or \$\().
 - Make has a huge list of implicit rules that will run by default unless you override them.

+## **Keywords**

+- **restrict** the restrict keyword is a promise from the programmer to the compiler that indicates that no pointer other than restricted pointer will be used to access the object to which it points to.
+(It used so that the compiler can max out optimization and not worry about pointer overlap, [Reference](https://en.wikipedia.org/wiki/Restrict).)
+- **const** is used to convey that a variabel is "read-only", thus the compiler will throw an error when there's an attempt to modify the const typed variable. (used to help code comprehensibility and allow the compiler further optimization through caching)
+- register
+- volatile
+- extern
+- static
 ## **Miscellaneous**

+- **lvalue** is something that can be assigned to. **rvalue** is something that can be assigned.

 ## **Reminders**